 According to the UK Food Standards Agency, taking no more than 70 mg of CBD per day is recommended.
-However, up to the date of this writing, there is still no scientific evidence that backed up the 70 mg as the dosage limit per day.
+However, up to the date of this writing, there is still no scientific evidence that backs up the 70 mg as the dosage limit per day.
 According to Professor Barnes, some people would probably need more than just 70 mg while others would need less, so it depends on the individual and their needs.

-One thing recommended is that beginners start with low dosages such as 10 mg and slowly take higher doses.
+One thing recommended is that beginners start with low dosages, such as 10 mg and slowly take higher doses.
 But it is still important to take it cautiously until more scientific research is done.

 With all the possible benefits of CBD, it is important to practice precaution when taking it since it is still under study and development.
 It’s controversial yet beneficial but definitely can improve your cycling performance.